-Accidental spills or leaks of petroleum or chemical substances can occur anywhere they are stored or used.
-Minor drippings of gasoline or diesel fuel from fuel dispenser islands can occur while "topping off" the fuel tank on a vehicle or motorized equipment.
-Spills and leaks occurring during over water activities are a direct source of pollutants into receiving water bodies.
-Minor spills can also occur during filling of above ground or below ground storage tanks.
+Accidental spills or leaks of chemical substances can occur anywhere they are stored or used.
+Spills of fertilizers and pesticides from their storage, transfer and application can occur due to operator error.
+Minor spills of automotive fluids can occur during vehicle maintenance.
+Spills are possible during the discharge of chlorinated swimming pool water.
 Spills and leaks can also occur indoors.
 While indoor spills and leaks cannot come in contact with precipitation, poor housekeeping can result in some of these contaminants being transferred outdoors on the clothes and boots of workers or from rags and containers carried outside by site personnel.